nuts-foundation/nuts-node/README.rst

 Configuration
 *************

-The Nuts-go library contains some configuration logic which allows for usage of configFiles, Environment variables and commandLine params transparently.
+The Nuts library contains some configuration logic which allows for usage of configFiles, Environment variables and commandLine params transparently.
-If a Nuts engine is added as Engine it'll automatically work for the given engine.
-It is also possible for an engine to add the capabilities on a standalone basis.
-This allows for testing from within a repo.

 The parameters follow the following convention:
 ``$ nuts --parameter X`` is equal to ``$ NUTS_PARAMETER=X nuts`` is equal to ``parameter: X`` in a yaml file.